About the North Carolina Teacher Working Conditions Survey

 Frequently Asked Questions and Resources for the 2020 Survey

-NCTWC Survey is an anonymous statewide survey of licensed school-based educators to assess teaching conditions at the school, district, and state level.The survey will be live from March 2-31, 2020 and can be completed from any computer with Internet.
+NCTWC Survey is an anonymous statewide survey of licensed school-based educators to assess teaching conditions at the school, district, and state level.The survey was open March 2-April 7, 2020.
 For all resources related to the 2020 survey, ( FAQs, Toolkit for Using Data Results, Copies of the Letter to Educators, etc.) please click on the link below.

 “Teachers and principals, I encourage you to take the NC Teacher Working Conditions Survey and make your voice count.
 When we come together to speak for our schools, we come together to speak for the children of North Carolina.
 Let’s unite for what we know to be true in education!”